Shut Up Pete

 “Check the hole, make sure it hasn’t been messed with,” Jimmy ordered Pete.

-Pete looked at the floor for fresh footprints in the dirt and seeing none he walked to the hole already dug in the corner next to the remains of an old camp stove, teetering on three legs, Jimmy holding the lantern so he could see.
+Pete looking at the dirt floor for fresh footprints and seeing none, walked to the hole already dug in the corner next to the remains of an old camp stove teetering on three legs, Jimmy held the lantern so he could see.

 Crack!
-The shot startled Jimmy even though he knew it would be coming.
-Pete toppled over, into the hole.
+The shot startled Jimmy even though he knew it was coming.
+Pete toppled into the hole.

 The thin man stepped to Jimmy's side, the gun hanging loosely at his side.